A-Wu5/IllumioTechnicalAssessment/README.md

 ## Assumptions

 No newlines between rows in Flow Log Files.
-Flow Log Files are in txt format (for now)
+Flow Log Files are in .txt format (for now).

+Lookup table rows will always be in the correct `dstport,protocol,tag` format